Duty on Hair Powder Act 1795

 The Duty on Hair Powder Act 1795 (35 Geo.
-III, c.
-49) was an Act of the Parliament of Great Britain which levied a tax on hair powder.
-The tax was used to finance government programs, especially to fund the Revolutionary and Napoleonic Wars with France.
-The Act was repealed in 1869.
+3. c.
+49) was an act of the Parliament of Great Britain which levied a tax on hair powder.
+The tax was used to finance government programmes, especially to fund the Revolutionary and Napoleonic Wars with France.
+The Act was repealed in 1861.

-The Act
+Provisions

-The Act stated that everyone wishing to use hair powder must, from 5 May 1795, visit a stamp office to enter their name and pay for an annual certificate costing 1 guinea (equivalent to £100 in 2020).
+The act stated that everyone wishing to use hair powder must, from 5 May 1795, visit a stamp office to enter their name and pay for an annual certificate costing 1 guinea (equivalent to £100 in 2020).
 Certain exemptions were included: the Royal Family and their servants; clergymen with an income of under £100 a year; and members of the armed forces who were privates in the army, artillery soldiers, mariners, engineers, non-commissioned officers, subalterns, officers in the navy below commander, yeomanry, militia, fencibles, and volunteers.
 A father with more than two unmarried daughters could buy two certificates that would be valid for any number he stated at the stamp office.
 The master of a household could buy a certificate for a number of his servants, and that certificate would also be valid for their successors within that year.